Potato Stacks with Garlic, Thyme, and Parmesan

 Chef’s Knife: If you don’t have a mandoline slicer, you can use a chef’s knife instead.
 The safest way to do this is to cut a slice off the bottom of the potato to get it to sit flat on the surface.
 Keeping your fingers out of the way, make cuts as thin as possible with a sharp knife.

-How to Make Potato Stacks
+Other Ways to Cook Potato Stacks

 Here are a few tips and tricks to ensure you get the best crispy parmesan potato stacks every single time.